goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 - Align the two 19mm spaced holes on bottom of your motor with the ends of the two screws.
 - Tighten until the motor will just hold in place on it's own but still allow alignment.
 - Sight down the motor/motor mount assembly to the frame and make sure the motor can is vertical to frame tubes.
-Visually aligning the bottom of motor mount with bottom of arm tube clamp works well to get started.
+Visually aligning the bottom of motor mount with bottom of arm tube mount works well to get started.
 Then verify motor can is aligned as well.

 ![Motor Mount Alignment]({{ site.baseurl }}/assets/images/power-esc-motors/motor-mount-alignment.jpeg){: width="60%" .align-center}

 - Slowly tighten each motor mount screw in an alternating pattern until full clamping force is achieved.
 - Repeat until all motors are mounted and aligned.

-**Caution** -- The motor mounts use clamping force and are not otherwised indexed to frame.
+**Caution** -- The motor mounts use clamping force and are not otherwise indexed to frame.
 We have found that this works well in normal use, but in case of hard impacts and/or crashes the motors may twist on the tubes.
 While this helps to avoid transferring some stress to rest of frame during impact, it can also cause thrust misalignment and severe flight issues if not corrected.
 ALWAYS check motor alignment prior to flight.
 {: .notice--info}

 ### 2.4 Install ESC's
 - Time to install ESC's to inside of Arm Tube Mounts.
-- Remember we are routing wires on outside of arm tubes.
+- Remember, we are routing wires on outside of arm tubes.

 ![ESC Install Tools]({{ site.baseurl }}/assets/images/power-esc-motors/esc-install-tools.jpeg){: width="60%" .align-center}